 Animal testing is a cruel and gruesome industry.

 Animals are subjected to horrifically painful experiments, oftentimes without pain killers.
 There is little regulation or meaningful oversight of the labs in which animals are experimented on.
 And for all that pain, experts say that the testing isn’t even effective.

-This sheet will walk you through the federal laws and agencies involved with animal testing.
-We’ll also discuss some of the major efforts on behalf of laboratory animals, and how you can help.
+This page will walk you through the federal laws and agencies involved with animal testing, the major efforts on behalf of laboratory animals, and how you can help.